leonardaguanta/bbbvideocontest/dev/wp-content/plugins/flowplayer5/readme.txt

 * Initial release

 == Upgrade Notice ==

-= 2.0.0 =
-* This is a big update, please test before updating on a production site.

-= 1.12.0 =
-* added lightbox support, added hlsjs plugin and fixed bugs

 = 1.11.0 =
 * update to Flowplayer 6 and fix a few bugs